roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 4. On SLR2, press 'Central Heating' button until it flashes pink.
 Release then press and hold it again.
 It will flash amber and the controller should join the network.
 5. Replace batteries in SLT2 while pressing back and menu buttons to perform a reset.
 Hopefully, it will reboot and join the network (check logs).

+## Testing (SLR2 and SLT3 combination)

+Following on from testing the older Hive Active SLT2 Thermostat working with the SLR2 Controller.
+I have done some preliminary testing of the newer Hive Active Thermostat, the SLT3 (shiny with rotary encoder) and SLR2 combination.

+Pairing of these is carried out in a similar manner to the SLR2/SLT2 versions.

+However, there are some differences in setup between the older SLT2 and newer SLT3 thermostats.

+I observed that the following a factory reset of the SLT3 - It joined my Zigbee network and then went into setup mode - requesting a HW/CH schedule to be setup.

+This may be skipped and the thermostat subsequently displays the current temperature and status of CH/HW to both be 'Sch'

+At this point the controller does not publish a full list of messages on the its root topic zigbee2mqtt/FRIENDLY_NAME

+By connecting a 'debug' node to the output of the node-RED MQTT input node you can see that fewer messages are being sent from the Hive test system.

+To enable the missing messages relating to CH and HW relay control -

+On the SLT3 thermostat:-
+Press **MENU** button
+Select **'Heat'** and set to **'Manual'** - Then press confirm button

+Similarly (for HW):-

+Press **MENU** button
+Select **'Hot Water'** and set to **'Always On'** - Then press confirm button

+This appears to enable the CH and HW On/Off buttons in the node-RED flow.
+The CH thermostat works, and the controller status appears to work in the same manner as the older SLR2/SLT2 combination.

 ## Controlling CH/HW Relays - Investigating MQTT messages